gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The nearest ox grunted,
 not really listening.

-The two teenagers fetched the stones Maddy had pointed at and then, with only a glance at each other, walked back as if to pick up some more and just kept walking.
+The two teenagers walked toward the stones Maddy had pointed at and then just kept walking.
 It was a tactic they had used more than once to get out of picking potatoes.
-As long as they acted
-as if they were doing something they were supposed to be doing, grownups would mostly not pay them any attention.
+As long as they acted as if they were doing something they were supposed to be doing, most grownups wouldn't pay them any attention.

 Two minutes later they were in the small square where the black recharging pillar stood.